gaurav12360/AM-using-python/README.md

 Aim

-To implement and analyze frequency modulation (FM) using Python's NumPy and Matplotlib libraries.
+To implement and analyze amplitude modulation (AM) using Python's NumPy and Matplotlib libraries.

 Apparatus Required